tbrown/adventures/stories/1916-05-01-old-mrs-toad.md

-Now, though Old Mr. Toad was hurrying as fast as ever he could and was quite out of breath, he wasn't getting along very fast compared with the way Peter Rabbit or Jimmy Skunk or Unc' Billy Possum could cover the ground.
+Now, though Old Mr. Toad was hurrying as fast as ever he could and was quite out of breath, he wasn't getting along very fast compared with the way Peter Rabbit or Jimmy Skunk or Uncle Billy Possum could cover the ground.
 You see he cannot make long jumps like his cousin, Grandfather Frog, but only little short hops.

-So Peter and Jimmy and Unc' Billy took their time about following him.
+So Peter and Jimmy and Uncle Billy took their time about following him.
 They stopped to hunt for fat beetles for Jimmy Skunk, and at every little patch of sweet clover for Peter Rabbit to help himself.
-Once they wasted a lot of time while Unc' Billy Possum hunted for a nest of Carol the Meadow Lark, on the chance that he would find some fresh eggs there.
+Once they wasted a lot of time while Uncle Billy Possum hunted for a nest of Carol the Meadow Lark, on the chance that he would find some fresh eggs there.
 He didn't find the nest for the very good reason that Carol hadn't built one yet.
 Peter was secretly glad.
 You know he doesn't eat eggs, and he is always sorry for his